MicrosoftDocs/quantum-docs/articles/pricing.md

 ### [Azure Quantum Credits](#tab/tabid-AQcreditsRigetti)

-Azure Quantum Credits consumption is based on a resource-usage model and cost of use is deducted from your credits.
+Azure Quantum Credits consumption is based on a resource-usage model and cost of use is deducted from your credit balance.
 To learn more about credits, see [Azure Quantum Credits](xref:microsoft.quantum.credits).

 |Pricing | Includes access to  |
 |---|---|
 |Use is deducted from the Azure Quantum Credits based on the job execution time only| <ul><li>Rigetti Aspen-M-3 QPU</li><li>Rigetti Aspen-M-2 QPU</li><li>Rigetti QVM simulator (free)</li></ul>|

 > [!NOTE]
 > Once you have consumed all the credits you need to switch to a different plan to continue using Rigetti.
-Azure Quantum won’t start charging you once you reach your credit limit.
+Azure Quantum won’t charge you when you reach your credit limit.

 > [!IMPORTANT]
-> There are no costs or charges to using your free credits.
+> There are no costs or charges for using your free credits.
 However, there may be some small storage costs, as the input and output of your credits jobs are stored in a storage account that you pay for.
 Job data is typically <1MB per job.
 > For more details, see [Azure Blob Storage pricing](https://azure.microsoft.com/pricing/details/storage/blobs/).

 ### [Pay As You Go](#tab/tabid-paygoRigetti)